Suboxone Treatment Discover Medication Assisted Treatment

 Painful Tongue

-It can lead to discomfort or pain in the tongue.
+It may cause soreness or discomfort in the tongue.

 icon showing the effects of addiction on the body include Increased heart rate